wovo/torsor/readme.md

 ### Summary

-This is a very small C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.
+Torsor is a very small C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.
 Much like a unit system, this library uses the type system